apilayer/currencylayer-API/docs/features.md

 end_rate       the respective currency's exchange rate at the
                end of the specified period

-trend          the currency's development trend in decimal, which,
+change         the margin between the currency's start_rate
+               end_rate

-               multiplied by 100, gives its percentage change for the specified time-frame
+change_pct     the currency's percentage change within the
+               specified time-frame
 ```

 This is how the complete API Response will look like: